go-bayes/margot/README.md

 Causal inference requires **balance** across the treatments to be compared.
 In observational studies, such balance is not guaranteed;
-quantifying causalityt therefore requires careful, multi-step workflows.
+quantifying causality therefore requires careful, multi-step workflows.

 The goal of `margot` is to enhance the accessibility of these workflows for causal inference.
 Its primary audience includes psychological